HellBoy-OP/HumanDetection/README.md

 <br />

 ## Note
-- You can use different images just replace the image in root dir and rename it ot `image.jpg`
+- You can use different images just replace the image in root dir and rename it to `image.jpg`
 - Same way you can use different videos by replacing the video in root dir and renaming it to `video.mp4`
 - Python <=3.8 is recommended.